The 20 best smartphones in the world

 What you get is a sleek-looking aluminium phone with a stylish glass panel on the back that cleverly offers grip for your index finger.
 The Pixel XL's camera holds its own against the iPhone 7 Plus and Samsung Galaxy S7, too, and its HDR mode adjusts your photos to look amazing.

-Google's Pixel XL, the larger model with a 5.5-inch screen, shares the same specs as its smaller sibling, the Pixel.
-Yet the XL doesn't offer more features that help justify its higher price tag like the iPhone 7 Plus does -- it's just a larger Pixel,
+Google's Pixel XL, the larger model with a 5.5-inch screen, shares exactly the same specs as its smaller sibling, the Pixel, which is why it's second place to its smaller sibling, the Pixel.
+The XL doesn't offer more features that help justify its relatively high pricetag like the iPhone 7 Plus does.
+It's literally a larger Pixel.

 The Pixel smartphones run Google's Pixel launcher, which gives Android a cleaner look and bakes in Google's helpful AI, Assistant.